shwina/still-magic/_en/branches.md

 It takes longer to describe this workflow than to use it.
 Right now,
 for example,
-I have six active branches in the repository for this material:
+the repository for this material currently has six active branches:
-`master` (which is the published version), `explain-branch-per-feature` (which is where I'm writing this), and four others that I've created from `master` to remind myself to fix a glossary entry, to rewrite the description in `README.md` of how to generate a PDF of these notes, and so on.
+`master` (which is the published version), `explain-branch-per-feature` (where this is being written), and four others created from `master` as reminders to fix a glossary entry, rewrite the description in `README.md` of how to generate a PDF of these notes, and so on.
-I am essentially using branches as a to-do list, which takes no more time than typing a brief note about the feature into a text file or writing it in a lab notebook, and is much easier to track.
+This approach essentially uses branches as a to-do list, which takes no more time than typing a brief note about the feature into a text file or writing it in a lab notebook, and is much easier to track.